MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 - If new scope is added to the sprint backlog, is there something that can be removed?

 ### Avoid scope creep

+Some practices that help avoid scope creep are:

-1. Know your project goals from the start
+- Know your project goals from the start
-2. Get serious about documenting requirements
+- Clearly document requirements and acceptance criteria
-3. Use project management software to keep everyone on track
+- Use project management software to keep everyone on track
-4. Create a change control process
+- Create a change control process
-5. Set (and stick to) a clear schedule
+- Set and follow a clear schedule
-6. Learn the proper ways to communicate with stakeholders and your team
+- Properly communicate with stakeholders and your team
-7. Protect your team against “Gold plating”
+- Protect your team against "gold plating", a practice of making changes to a project that are outside of the original agreed-upon scope.

+### Manage change at the product plan level

+You can minimize the need to track changes by following these suggestions:

+- Constantly refine the product plan and product backlog for dependencies, risks
+- Ensure the acceptance criteria and requirements are well understood at the start of a sprint
+- Work to minimize accepting changes after the start of the sprint, while still adhering to Agile principles

+> [!NOTE]
+> *Continuous Improvement is a Scrum approach in which the team learns from experience and stakeholder engagement to constantly keep the Prioritized Product Backlog updated with any changes in requirements.*

 ## Options for tracking change

 You can track changes informally or formally.
 The more informal tracking, while lightweight in process, leads to less capability to track the change.
 In the end, the way you track changes should mesh with the change management culture established in your organization.